Note

 });

-//Subscribe for the search result rendering event
+//Subscribe to the search result rendering event

 api.onSearchResultRendered((searchResult, itemData) => {